sandeepB3/College-Bazaar/README.md

 2. Admin

 ***
-The CollegeBazar folder includes all the frontend and backened files which on running, is the interface for users to buy and sell utility, stationary, and electronic products.
+The CollegeBazar folder includes all the frontend and backend files which on running, is the interface for users to buy and sell utility, stationary, and electronic products.
 The main features of this site includes: <br>
 1) A filter for filtering various categories
 2) A search bar which allows user to search for a required product
 3) A wishlist and an add to cart button for users to like and buy products